-Since price is determined on the route basis, and costs are determined on a route section basis, it is necessary to distribute revenue earned over a particular route against the costs of individual route sections.
-The distribution of such revenue will be done according to the following rules:
+Since price is determined on the route basis, and Total Costs are determined on a route section basis, it is necessary to distribute Access Revenue earned over a particular route against the costs of individual route sections.
+The distribution of such Access Revenue will be done according to the following rules:

-- 1. Revenue derived from a route can only be allocated to the route sections on that Route. - 2.
-PTA will allocate revenue to cover the costs attributed to the applicable route sections in the following order: - a.
-Incremental Costs against all applicable route sections; - b. up to the Ceiling on all applicable branch or feeder (dedicated) route sections; and - c. up to the Ceiling on all applicable shared route sections.
+- 1. Access Revenue derived from a route can only be allocated to the route sections on that Route. - 2.
+PTA will allocate Access Revenue to cover the costs attributed to the applicable route sections in the following order: - a.
+Incremental Costs against all applicable route sections;

+- b. up to the Ceiling on all applicable branch or feeder (dedicated) route sections; and - c. up to the Ceiling on all applicable shared route sections.

 The justification for the ordering of the allocation process is based on economic principles.
-First, to avoid cross subsidisation between route sections, revenue allocated to each route section must at least cover the Incremental Cost.
+First, to avoid cross subsidisation between route sections, Access Revenue allocated to each route section must at least cover the Incremental Cost.
 Second, recovery of capital costs on branch or feeder lines ranks ahead of shared lines on the basis that there is no other traffic on these lines to fund the dedicated infrastructure and unless those costs are covered the line may close.